RB490/ahk-app-osrs-drop-logger/readme.md

 ### Known bugs

-- 'Goblin Raider' monster with a drop table but without a picture that is removed from the game
+- 'Goblin Raider' has a drop table but no image.
+Also removed from the game
-- 'Spinolyp' monster with a drop table and with a picture but its hidden behind a button
+- 'Spinolyp' has a drop table but the infobox image is not shown by default.
+Locked behind button click